w3f/General-Grants-Program/grants/speculative/hard_chain.md

 Runtime: template the star coin smart contract, contract can be customized according to requirement.
 API server: stable the server and improve efficiency.
+Documentation: write document to instruct how to deploy chain, issue start coin and activate device.
-Parachain Wallet: a wallet can keep the Sr25519 secret, sign for transaction. show tokens, devices and DIDs.
+Wallet: a wallet can show tokens, device owner and DIDs.

 * Future